Nutrition

 15. Mini Frittatas

-These adorable bite-size frittatas resemble the mini quiches you’ve seen and probably served at brunches and parties, but without the crust layer.
+These adorable bite-sized frittatas resemble the mini quiches you’ve seen and probably served at brunches and parties, but without the carb-heavy crust layer.
 Eggs, milk and Parmesan come together in a batter that pours easily into a mini muffin pan.

-With chopped ham and pepper glitzing up the flavor factor, you end up with a collection of egg-based morsels you can store in the fridge or freezer for future breakfast enjoyment.
+With chopped ham and pepper, or any other meat and vegetables you like, added to the mix, you end up with a collection of cheap and healthy meals that you can store in the fridge or freezer for future breakfast enjoyment.

 via Canva